OSEGermany/git-internals-doc/text/s2-c09-rebasing.md

 To restore the original branch and stop rebasing run "git rebase --abort".
 ```

-Many times this goes very smoothly and you can see all the new commits and trees written in place of the old ones.
-In this case, I had edited the 'lib/simplegit.rb' file differently in each branch which caused a conflict.
+Many times this goes very smoothly
+and you can see all the new commits and trees written in place of the old ones.
+In this case,
+I had edited the 'lib/simplegit.rb' file differently in each branch,
+which caused a conflict.
 I will have to resolve this conflict before I can continue the rebase.

-This gives us some options, since the rebase can do this at any point - say you have 8 commits to move onto the new branch - each one could cause a conflict and you will have to resolve them each manually.
-The 'rebase' command will stop at each patch if it needs to and let you do this.
+This gives us some options,
+since the rebase can do this at any point -
+say you have 8 commits to move onto the new branch -
+each one could cause a conflict
+and you will have to resolve them each manually.
+The 'rebase' command will stop at each patch if it needs to

-You have three things you can do here, you can either fix the file, run a `git add` on it and then run a `git rebase --continue`, which will move on to the next patch until it's done.
-Our second option is to run `git rebase --abort`, which will reset us to what our repo looked like before we tried the rebase.
-Or, we can run `git rebase --skip`, which will leave this one patch out, abandoning the change forever.
+and let you do this.

+You have three things you can do here,
+you can either fix the file,
+run a `git add` on it and then run a `git rebase --continue`,
+which will move on to the next patch until it's done.
+Our second option is to run `git rebase --abort`,
+which will reset us to what our repo looked like
+before we tried the rebase.
+Or,
+we can run `git rebase --skip`,
+which will leave this one patch out,
+abandoning the change forever.

 > **NOTE** \
-Git rebase options for a conflict : `--continue` : tries to keep going once you've resolved it, `--abort` : gives up altogether and returns to the state before the rebase, `--skip` : skips this patch, abandoning it forever
+Git rebase options for a conflict:
+`--continue` : tries to keep going once you've resolved it,
+`--abort` : gives up altogether and returns to the state before the rebase,
+`--skip` : skips this patch,
+abandoning it forever

-In this case we will simply fix the conflict, run `git add` on the file and then run `git rebase --continue` which then makes our history look like this:
+In this case we will simply fix the conflict,
+run `git add` on the file and then run `git rebase --continue`
+which then makes our history look like this:

 ![](../artwork/bitmap/repo3.png)